crosslandwa/push-wrapper/README.md

 // X values: 1 -> 8, Y values: 1 -> 4
 // where x[1].y[1] is the bottom left 8 character segment of the LCD, and x[8].y[4] is the top-right
 ```

-## Why?

-I posed myself a couple of front-end/musical-tool development questions and used this project to answer them.

-### Can I write/test code in node and deploy for use in the browser?
-- Node/npm provides a fast feedback environment for rapid test driven development
-- Utilising [ports & adaptors](http://alistair.cockburn.us/Hexagonal+architecture) design pattern enables testing of Push wrapper code in isolation from the Web MIDI API used when deployed in the browser
-- npm modules can be used to *require* the push-wrapper code into an arbitrary JS/node application
-- [Browserify](http://browserify.org/) integrates into an npm workflow to bundle application code into a single JS file for use in a HTML page

-### Can I use the web browser as a *fast-booting* and *performant* environment (compared to e.g. MaxMSP, Ableton Live + Max4Live)?
-- Fast booting?
-Yeah!
-- Performant?
-I've not built anything complex enough yet to indicate this could be an issue

-### Can i write a *reasonable looking* and *useful* app in a web browser (in a timeframe comparable to MaxMSP development)?
-- Yes and no
-- The push-wrapper code makes hooking up the controller to application code trivial
-- Writing audio applications *from scratch* using the Web Audio API proved to be slower than anticipated
-  - The Web Audio API offers a fairly low level building blocks
-  - Suggest I look at libraries such as [Tonejs](https://github.com/Tonejs/Tone.js) that provide higher level functionality in the future